 6 Reasons Why You Should Try Out Finger Coils on Natural Hair

-- It’s simple to achieve using the method in the above video.
+- Finger coils are simple to achieve using the method in the above video.

-- Lasts up to 3 weeks but be careful your hair doesn’t matt.
+- A good finger coil set can last up to 3 weeks but be careful your hair doesn’t matt.

 - If you want to try locs but aren’t sure how you’ll look, you can try out finger coils for a few weeks.
 While not exactly locs, they are similar.

-- You’ll probably look fabulous with it because it works on every length of hair.
+- You’ll probably look fabulous in finger coils because it works on every length of hair.

 What You Need to Achieve Defined Finger Coils on Natural Hair

-- A spray bottle with rose water or distilled water, although plain water works fine as long as it’s not hard water.
+- Rose water or distilled water, although plain water works fine as long as it’s not hard water.

 Tips for the Getting the Best Out of Your Finger Coils

-- Start on freshly washed and conditioned hair.
+- Start with freshly washed and conditioned hair.